Articles of Incorporation and Rules

 (Carryover Funds for Educational Projects, etc.)

-Article 76 This association shall carry over to the following business year an amount equivalent to at least one-twentieth of the surplus of each business year as carryover funds for educational projects, etc., and shall spend it to cover the expenses of the business specified in Article 3, paragraph 5, of the business year carried over.
-In addition, all or part of this carryover fund may be used to subsidize activities that contribute to the improvement of welfare in the local community and within the area of this association, with the mutual cooperation of members.
+Article 76 This cooperative shall carry over an amount equivalent to at least one-twentieth of the surplus for each fiscal year as carryover funds for educational projects, etc. to the following fiscal year, and shall use it to cover the expenses of the projects specified in Article 3, item 5 of the fiscal year in which it is carried over.
+In addition, all or part of it may be used to support projects that contribute to the improvement of welfare activities carried out in the region and within the area of this cooperative with the mutual cooperation of the members.

 2. The provisions of the proviso to Paragraph 1 of the preceding Article shall apply mutatis mutandis to the calculation of the amount of carryover funds pursuant to the provisions of the preceding Paragraph

-Article 77 This association may rebate surplus to members in proportion to the amount of use of the association's business by the members or the amount of capital contributions paid by them.
+Article 77 This cooperative may rebate any surplus to its members in proportion to the amount of the cooperative's business used by each member or the amount of capital contributed by each member.

-Article 78.
-Rebates of surplus according to the amount of use of the Association's activities (hereinafter referred to as "rebates according to the amount of use") may be made from the surplus for each business year to compensate for the carried-forward deficit and to deduct the amount set aside as a statutory reserve pursuant to the provisions of Article 75, Paragraph 1, the amount set aside as a statutory reserve pursuant to the provisions of Article 76, Paragraph 1, and the amount carried over as a carry-over for educational activities, etc. pursuant to the provisions of Article 76, Paragraph 1 (hereinafter referred to as "amount of statutory reserve, etc.").
+Article 78 Rebates of surplus funds based on the usage of cooperative businesses (hereinafter referred to as "usage-based rebates") may be made with respect to the surplus funds for each fiscal year, after offsetting carried-forward losses and deducting the amount to be set aside as legal reserves pursuant to Article 75, Paragraph 1, the amount to be set aside as legal reserves pursuant to Article 76, Paragraph 1, and the amount to be carried forward as educational business, etc., carried-forward funds pursuant to Article 76, Paragraph 1 (hereinafter referred to as "amount of legal reserves, etc."), if there is still a remaining balance.

 2. Usage rebates will be made according to the amount of usage of the association's business by the member in each business year